-In this post we will be looking at the world’s most expensive Rubies.
-After diamond, ruby is the attracts the highest price per carat of all gemstones and it is easy to see why.
-The deep rich red colour known as ‘pigeon blood’ that is found in the finest Rubies is matched by no other.
-You will also see that the largest ruby in this post is 25.59 carats and that is because ruby crystals do not grow that big and finding a large, gem quality crystal with the desired ‘pigeon blood’ colour is extremely rare.
+In this post we will be looking at some of the finest Rubies ever sold at auction, including the World's Most Expensive Ruby.
+Part of the famed 'big four' gemstones, Rubies are only beaten by Diamonds when it comes to sale prices and achieve prices much higher than Sapphire or Emerald and it is easy to see why.
+The deep rich red colour known as 'pigeon blood' that is found in the finest Rubies is matched by no other.
+You will also see that the largest ruby in this post is 25.59 carats and that is because ruby crystals do not grow that big and finding a large, gem quality crystal with the desired 'pigeon blood' colour is extremely rare.

 Weight: 24.70 Carats

 Sale Price GBP: £7.8 Million

 The first entry on the list is a spectacular Ruby and Diamond ring that is the newest entry in the list.
 The stunning antique cushion cut, 'pigeon blood' coloured Ruby weighs in at an impressive 24.70 carats and has the desired attributes of being a Burmese Ruby that has not been subjected to any treatments or enhancements.
 While not a record breaker like some of the other Rubies on this list, this rare example of an extremely fine Ruby is deserving of a place amongst the most expensive Rubies ever sold at auction.
 The SSEF appendix letter states:

 'The natural ruby...possesses extraordinary characteristics and merits special mention and appreciation.
 The described gemstone...exhibits an impressive size and weight, combined with a well-saturated colour and a very pleasant antique cushion shape.
 Natural rubies from Burma of this size and colour represent a great rarity...a very exceptional treasure of nature.'